letsjump/yii2-dockerpocket/README.md

 # yii2-dockerpocket
-A set of preconfigure docker servers where to work with your Yii2 advanced application framework.
+A set of preconfigure docker servers to work with your Yii2 advanced application framework.

 It includes:
 - A webserver (PHP7.1, Apache2.4, composer, xdebug)
 - A Database server (Mysql 5.5)